-A new Bluetooth feature in Windows 10 makes pairing third-party devices faster and convenient.
-It significantly cuts short the time and efforts required in digging through the settings menu to find and add a Bluetooth device item.
+A new Bluetooth feature in Windows 10 and Windows 11 makes pairing third-party devices faster and convenient.
+It significantly cuts short the time and effort required in digging through the settings menu to find and add a Bluetooth device item.
 However, not all wireless kinds of stuff that connect through Bluetooth are perfect.
-For example, Apple’s AirPods although best wireless earbuds available can have issues.
+For example, Apple’s AirPods, although the best wireless earbuds available, can have issues.
 From pairing issues to basic audio woes, there’s a lot that can go wrong with this pair of true wireless earbuds.

 AirPods keeps disconnecting and reconnecting

 The new Bluetooth feature displays a notification with a Connect button to kickstart the process of pairing the utility when placed near a Windows 11/10 machine.

 If it is no longer in pairing mode or proximity, Windows removes the notification from the Action Centre menu.

 For keeping AirPods connected indefinitely to a Windows 11/10 device, follow the instructions given below.